How much water in a T-Shirt?

 At Rapanui, our Organic cotton is grown in a monsoon valley meaning nearly 95% of the water needed to irrigate the cotton comes from natural rainfall.
 Growing organically, plus introducing new low-input textiles like bamboo viscose means we have a lower water profile than the average t-shirt.

 Water stress caused by cotton growing is an unsolved problem.
 New textiles that follow a circular economy will solve the problem, and are needed fast.

 How about the water used in the factories?

 For the vast majority of our products, the processing of the dye effluent takes place in a controlled closed-loop purification system that uses treatment ponds, sand filtration and reverse osmosis to convert the wastewater into clean water.
-Often the water coming out is cleaner than the water going in.

 A better way to handle waterOur online store features a range of award-winning organic cotton grown in a monsoon valley, meaning less water stress.
 The dye house has closed loop, reverse osmosis water filtration.
 Free returns & exchanges and next day delivery as standard.

 Polar Berg T-shirtOur bestselling #lowpoly print in beautiful shades of blue on our extra soft organic cotton t-shirt, the Polar Berg tee is an iconic reflection on climate change.
 By using organic fabrics and renewable energy, this t-shirt took almost 90% less carbon to make compared to the high street.
 Buying better t-shirts is a good start, but more needs to be done to prevent climate change damaging our way of life.
 Share the message with this tee: Melting ice caps are just the tip of the iceberg.